dashingsoft/pyarmor/docs/reference/concepts.rst

   Runtime Key

     The settings of obfuscated scripts.
 It may include the expired date, device information of bind to obfuscated scripts.
-Also include all the flags to control the behaviours of obfuscated scripts.
+Also include all the flags to control the behaviors of obfuscated scripts.

     Generally it's embedded into :term:`Runtime Package`, but it also could be stored to an independent file :term:`outer key`